jashburn8020/notes/_posts/2024-08-20-diversity-equity-inclusion.md

   * Age diversity was not related to team performance when transformational leadership was high.
     * It was negatively related to team performance when transformational leadership was low.
   * 2 mediated moderation effects help explain these findings.
-    * Transformational leadership moderated the relationship of the 3 examined diversity dimensions with the elaboration of task-relevant information, which in turn was positively associated with team performance.
+    * Transformational leadership moderated the relationship of the 3 examined diversity dimensions with the _elaboration of task-relevant information_, which in turn was positively associated with team performance.
-    * Moreover, transformational leadership moderated the relationship of the 3 diversity types with collective team identification, which in turn was positively related to the elaboration of task-relevant information.
+    * Moreover, transformational leadership moderated the relationship of the 3 diversity types with _collective team identification_, which in turn was positively related to the elaboration of task-relevant information.
   * Concepts:
-    * **Transformational leadership** -- consists of 4 main components:
+    * **Transformational leadership** -- consists of 4 main components (the 4 "I's"):
       * _Intellectual Stimulation_: Emphasising new experiences, new opportunities (to grow and learn), and innovative ways of thinking.
       * _Individual Consideration_: Transformational leaders are concerned with the professional development of employees and foster positive relationships with them -- keeping lines of communication open, attending to the individual needs of employees, mentoring them and recognising each person's unique contributions.
       * _Inspirational Motivation_: Transformational leaders give employees a strong sense of purpose and set high standards and expectations for achievement by setting the high standards and expectations for themselves and then modelling it for their employees and the organisation as a whole.